microsoft/ODBC-Specification/ODBC 4.0.md

 For results returned as JSON, *data-type* must be a character string or binary type.
 If ENCODING is specified, then *data-type* must be a binary type.

-Drivers advertise support for this escape clause through the new `SQL_FORMAT_ESCAPE_CLAUSE` *InfoType* whose value is a bitmask made up of the following values.
+Drivers advertise support for this escape clause through the `SQL_FORMAT_ESCAPE_CLAUSE` *InfoType* whose value is a bitmask made up of the following values.

 | Value                | Description                                                                         |
 |----------------------|-------------------------------------------------------------------------------------|